hemio-ev/carnivora/docs/schemas/system.rst

 used to provide these machines access to the data they need to provide the service.
 See also the module 'backend'.

-Primary key:
+Primary key
  - machine_name
  - service_entity_name
  - service

 ..
 BEGIN FKs